In this guide

 If you arrive without a fixed address — staying with friends or in temporary accommodation — you cannot register until you have a rental contract.
 Sorting housing before you arrive, or within the first week, is worth prioritising.

+Not sure which visa you need?
+Use the Visa Checker to find out.
 Use the BSN Planner to check exactly which documents you need and prepare your appointment in advance.
+Planning your integration path?
+Use the Inburgering Route Planner to see your requirements.
 The BSN Registration Guide covers the full process in detail.

 Healthcare & Insurance